SimonCB765/MedicalRecordAnalysis/README.md

 # Datasets Generated

-9 datasets are generated.

-1. CountMatrix.tsv - each patient has one entry that contains a vector of their entire history.

-2. CountsPerTimePoint.tsv - each patient has the same number of entries as they have distinct dated associations.
+7 datasets are generated.
+For all except CountMatrix.tsv, each patient has the same number of entries as they have distinct dated associations.

-Each entry records the
+1. CodesPerTimePoint.tsv - Each entry records the codes that were associated with the patient during the dated association.

-3.

-4.

-5.

-6.

-7.

-8.

-9.
+2. CodesPerTimePoint_Rebased.tsv - Same as 1, but the date is rebased.

+3. CountMatrix.tsv - each patient has one entry that contains a vector of their entire history.

+4. CountsSummedOverTime.tsv - Each entry records the sum of all codes associated with that patient up to and including the current time point.

+5. CountsSummedOverTime_Binary.tsv - Each entry records whether a code has been assocated with the patient up to and including the current time point.

+6. CountsSummedOverTime_Rebased.tsv - Same as 4, but the date is rebased.

+7. CountsSummedOverTime_Rebased_Binary.tsv - Same as 5, but the date is rebased.